 Volcano Lodge oTo achieve our goal of being a sustainable company, in the category of mountain hotels in the Arenal region.

-Volcano Lodge & Gardens, looks out for our planet; our beautiful, warm home, this motivation and the difficult situation that our planet is living today have made us more conscientious and caused us to take aggressive drastic measures for the health and good of our beloved planet and to avoid its deterioration.
+Volcano Lodge & Springs, looks out for our planet; our beautiful, warm home, this motivation and the difficult situation that our planet is living today have made us more conscientious and caused us to take aggressive drastic measures for the health and good of our beloved planet and to avoid its deterioration.

 One of the most important and attractive programs that we have begun is a reforestation program called, “LEAVE YOUR MARK ON COSTA RICA”.
-This unique project in the Arenal Volcano Area was initiated and motivated by local businessman and owner of Hotel San Bosco and Volcano Lodge & Gardens, Mr. Asdrubal Castro Miranda, who has taken it upon himself, not just beautifying the area in and around La Fortuna by planting and maintaining beautiful local gardens, but also by planting more than 3000 trees in the region...and counting.
+This unique project in the Arenal Volcano Area was initiated and motivated by local businessman and owner of Hotel San Bosco and Volcano Lodge & Springs, Mr. Asdrubal Castro Miranda, who has taken it upon himself, not just beautifying the area in and around La Fortuna by planting and maintaining beautiful local gardens, but also by planting more than 3000 trees in the region...and counting.
 We have no plans of stopping any time soon, so we have decided to share this experience with our hotel guests by inviting them to take action in the protection of our planet and plant a tree and leave their mark of life and love on Costa Rica and particularly on the region of Arenal.

 You will have the opportunity to plant an endemic tree in the northern zone of our country, in our property, at the base of the Arenal Volcano.

 Each participant will name their tree, and thereby leave a perpetual mark on our planet, since even after they have passed away from this earth, their tree will continue to live and generate life.